apache/accumulo-website/_docs-4/administration/in-depth-install.md

 ### Deploy Configuration

-Copy [accumulo-env.sh] and [accumulo.properties] from the `conf/` directory on the manager to all Accumulo tablet servers.
-The "host" configuration files `accumulo-cluster` only need to be on servers where that command is run.
+Copy [accumulo-env.sh] and [accumulo.properties] from the `conf/` directory on the manager to all hosts running Accumulo server processes.
+The `cluster.yaml` file only needs to be on servers where that command is run.

 ### Sensitive Configuration Values

-Accumulo has a number of properties that can be specified via the [accumulo.properties] file which are sensitive in nature, [instance.secret] and `trace.token.property.password` are two common examples.
-Both of these properties, if compromised, have the ability to result in data being leaked to users who should not have access to that data.
+Accumulo has a number of properties that can be specified via the [accumulo.properties] file which are sensitive in nature, [instance.secret] is an example.
+These sensitive properties, if compromised, have the ability to result in data being leaked to users who should not have access to that data.

 In Hadoop-2.6.0, a new CredentialProvider class was introduced which serves as a common implementation to abstract away the storage and retrieval of passwords from plaintext